Loris-Moreau/Git-Workflow/Workflows/GitHubWorkflow.md

 # How to smoothly use GitHub and avoid problems

-Thanks to [Ewan](https://github.com/Ewan-DuplessisK "Link to his Github") for doing a lot of this.
+Thanks to [Ewan](https://github.com/Ewan-DuplessisK "Link to his GitHub") for his help in redacting this.

 ## Remember to fetch and pull REGULARLY and to always have the editor closed before pulling or pushing *(wait a few seconds for it to properly close)*